yuxuanliu2003/CybersecurityAndDataPrivacySpring2026/BookingSystem/Phase3/auth_test_report.md

 ### ⚠️ Potential authorization weakness
 - **Normal user can fill the reservation "Reserver username" field with the admin email/ID, which may confuse ownership and could lead to privilege/identity issues.**

+### Conclusion for Administrator:
+#### Administrative privileges exist at the functionality level (editing/deleting others’ reservations), but there is no clear separation of admin interface.
+Error handling for invalid reservation access is still weak.

+---

+## Summary

+### The system implements:

+- Role-based authorization (Guest / Reserver / Administrator)
+- Ownership-based access control for reservations
+- Authentication checks for protected endpoints

+### Weaknesses:

+- Unauthorized access attempts result in 500 Internal Server Error instead of proper 403/404 responses.
+- Reservation ownership can be manually manipulated.
+- No clearly separated admin interface.